james-leatherman/TimeMinder/README.md

 ---

+## Usage

+- **Drag the Window:**
+  - Click and hold on any text area (timer, clock, or labels) to drag the TimeMinder window to your preferred location.

+- **Start a Break:**
+  - When the session timer reaches zero or at any time, hover over the timer and click the "Take Break" button to begin your break.

+- **End a Break:**
+  - Click the green "On Break" button to end your break and resume your session timer.

+---

 ## Command-Line Arguments

 You can customize the timer durations by passing up to three arguments (in minutes) when launching the script: